The 5 (7) Senses

 Also, everything you can smell you are technically tasting; your body is actually absorbing the aroma chemicals to be able to identify them.

-Another unpleasant thought.
+Another unpleasant thought for you.

 There are tests we can do to work out our personal thresholds, which allow us to understand how we taste in comparison to others, such as PTC chemical strips to detect bitterness.